How to use Prohibere

 7. Habit Interruption- Subject practices using the competing response (hair cooling prohibere and/or fist clenching) to interrupt hair pulling immediately

-8. Positive Attention (over correction)- The subject practices positive hair care such as applying hair growth products, hair nourishing masks, or brushing hair after each episode of hair pulling.
+8. Positive Attention (over correction)- The subject practices positive hair care such as applying hair growth products, hair nourishing masks, or brushing hair after each episode of hair pulling is stopped.

 9. Daily Practice of Competing Reaction- Subject practices the competing reaction before a mirror at home on a scheduled basis to be assured of the inconspicuousness of the competing reaction.